7 Ways to Help Insomnia Tonight

 Make it Cool and Dark

-Make sure your bedroom is dark and the temperature is not too warm.
+Make sure your bedroom is dark, and the temperature is not too warm.
 Use blackout curtains and eliminate any extra lights in your room.
-Humans generally sleep best when the temperature is cooler, so turn down the thermostat at night to get a deeper sleep.
+Humans generally sleep best when the temperature is cooler, so turn down the thermostat at night to help you sleep more deeply.

 Herbal Medicine, Supplements, and Essential Oils:

 Herbal medicines like chamomile, skullcap, passionflower, and reishi help to calm the spirit and mind.
-Learn more about herbs for sleep here.
-You could also occasionally try valerian root.
+You can learn more about herbs for sleep here.
+You could also try valerian root occasionally.
 Take it before bed, but don’t use it if you’re pregnant or taking antidepressants or sedatives.
 You’ll also want to consult a health care practitioner if taking it more than occasionally.

-You may also want to supplement with calcium (800mg if you’re not avoiding due to heart disease) and magnesium glycinate (400mg).
+You may also want to supplement with calcium (800mg if you’re not avoiding it due to heart disease) and magnesium glycinate (400mg).
 Take these after mealtime and before bed.
-B-complex can also help with calming the body and reducing the effects of stress on sleep patterns.
+B-complex can also help calm the body and reduce the effects of stress on sleep patterns.

 Choose Foods to Support Sleep